rajath-hk/rajath_hegde/README.md

 2. Install dependencies: `npm install`
 3. Run development server: `npm run dev`
 4. Build for production: `npm run build`

+## Login Information

+The PortfolioOS features a boot screen with a simulated login:
+- No specific password is required
+- Enter any value or click "Guest" to access the system
+- This is purely for visual effect and demonstration purposes

 ## Future Enhancements